home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 CircleCI had a nice feature that it could distribute your tests over multiple workers by keeping track of the duration of each test.
 This was reducing the duration of the PyTest suite to around 10 minutes.
 This is using more agents and we would quickly run out of agents, creating a big backlog.
 Subsequent stages are only enqueued once the “Overview” stage finishes, causing them to be in the queue behind other contributions that came in.

 With Azure, we get more runners which are more powerful and faster, but no parallelization.
-This means that an individual build will take longer, however with many builds coming in, the individual build time remains roughly the same, as we are not experiencing any backlog.
+This means that an individual build will take longer, however, with many builds coming in, the individual build time remains roughly the same, as we are not experiencing any backlog.

 <center>
 ![Screenshot of the Home Assistant CI pipeline.](/img/en/blog/2019-07-building-all-the-things/test-results.png)<br>